amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 # 3. Data cleaning

-By data cleaning, the following steps, which can be optional, were applided: Blank removal, imputation and normalization.
+By data cleaning, the following steps, which can be optional, were applied: Blank removal, imputation and normalization.
 This can be done using [FBMN-stats](https://fbmn-statsguide.gnps2.org/) by providing the FBMN job task (e92c0b19522946af89db73401c39d672) under GNPS task ID and by clicking "Load files from GNPS" (red bottom)

 * Once the quantification table (feature table) and metadata are retrieved, **Data Cleanup** can be performed.
 * **Samples** from the "attribute for sample selection" are selected by "SampleType", "sample selection" = "Animal"